jmdelong7/tic-tac-toe/README.md

     - Check each grid row for all same symbol.
     - Check each grid column for all same symbol.
     - Check both diagonals for all same symbol.
+  - To declare game over we need to:
+    - Check that all grid cells are filled.